bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 02 - MLOps and Developer Experience.md

 In contrast to traditional software development, machine learning development introduces unique challenges and complexities.
 Unlike traditional development, where the primary assets are code and configuration, machine learning development integrates additional critical components like data, model training, evaluation, and deployment.

 ### Day in the life of an ML engineer
 An ML Model is the product.
 Model is a binary blob (bunch of weights in a compressed form).
 Model is not an executable.
-You run the model is the right tool/algorthm that you used to build it.
+You run the model with the right tool/algorithm that you used to build it.
 So there is a script to train the model and script to run it.

 #### Data Management and Experimentation
 An ML engineer often starts by managing and preprocessing data (e.g. Pandas, NumPy, Spark).
 This data feeds into building and improving models.
 So it makes sense to version the data for reproducibility, troubleshooting etc. Depending on the project, the data may be a few MB to TB.
 For example, DVC (https://dvc.org) is a popular tool for data version control and provides a git-native experience.